 The candying or crystallization of syrup, unless it is over-saturated with sugar, may be prevented by the addition of a little citric acid, 2 or 3 drams (1-1/2 or 2-1/4 teaspoons) per gallon of simple syrup.

-Some confectioners add a very little cream of tartar to the sugar to prevent granulation.
+Alternatively, some confectioners add a very little cream of tartar to the sugar to prevent crystallization.

 Simple Syrup is useful for sweetening purposes when home baking too.